scala/docs.scala-lang/_overviews/scala3-book/types-adts-gadts.md

 ## Desugaring Enumerations
-_Conceptually_, enums can be thought of as defining a sealed class together with an companion object.
+_Conceptually_, enums can be thought of as defining a sealed class together with its companion object.
 Let’s look at the desugaring of our `Color` enum above:
 ```scala
 sealed abstract class Color(val rgb: Int) extends scala.reflect.Enum